ixiaopan/blog/content/post/DL-03-regularization.md

 In the previous post, we introduced how to initialize weights.
-However, weights could be very large or small (great variance in weights).
-For larger weights, a tiny change in data will lead to large variance; For smaller weights, it has little influence on model, which can be totally discarded.
+However, weights can be very large or small (great variance in weights).
+For larger weights, a tiny change in data will lead to large variance.
+For smaller weights, it has little influence on the model, which can be totally discarded.

 <!--more-->

-Regularization is such an technique to set an upper threshold for weights, thereby producing a set of weights with smaller variance.
+Regularization is such a technique to set an upper threshold for weights, thereby producing a set of weights with smaller variance.
 Ridge (L2) and Lasso (L1) are two widely used regularization methods, which can help alleviate overfitting and produce stable computation.
 Apart from this, dropout is another technique widely used in Deep Learning.
 In this post, we will explain how regularization works in detail.